adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures-in-democratic-decision-making.md

 ## Week 5 (November 11, 2024)
 We will be looking at Chapter 4 of Szpiro (2010).
 Lena is presenting.

+## Week 6 (November 18, 2024)
+Borda rule.

+## Week 7 (November 25, 2024)
+Condorcet consistency.

+## Week 8 (December 2, 2024)
+Approval voting and range voting.

+## Week 9 (December 9, 2024)
+The lecture is about Instant-Runoff Voting, also known as Single Transferable Vote, Ranked-Choice Voting, or, in the UK, Alternative Vote.
+We hear about the good, the bad and the ugly aspects of trying to actually make it work in real life.

+The presentation is mainly based on Chapter 3 of Volic (2024).
+Adrian's slides are here.

+## Week 10 (December 16, 2024)
+This week we find out, finally, why democracy is impossible. :)

+We will see Arrow's theorem, together with the (non-trivial) proof.
+Nestor is presenting.

+## Week 11 (December 23, 2024)
+Christmas break.
+No lecture today.

 # Bibliography
 1. Szpiro, G. (2010).
 Numbers Rule.
 The Vexing Mathematics of Democracy, from Plato to the Present.
 Princeton University Press.
 2. Lane, M. (2015).
 The Birth of Politics: Eight Greek and Roman Political Ideas and Why They Matter.
+Princeton University Press.
+3. Volić, I. (2024).
+Making Democracy Count: How Mathematics Improves Voting, Electoral Maps, and Representation.
 Princeton University Press.